 The cognitive instrument fired.

-What came from it was not light exactly, not force exactly, but a compressed column of arcane disruption shaped by Church engineering over three centuries into something that could reach into the architecture of a mind and silence it, temporarily, without leaving the kind of damage that would have required justification.
-It was, in its own way, a precise and civilized weapon.
+What came from it was not light exactly, not force exactly, but a compressed column of arcane disruption shaped by Church engineering.
+It hit the mesh.

 Gepetto felt it as pressure against his face.
 Not pain.
 Pressure.
 The sensation of something that had been meant to arrive and had not.